kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

 But, aside from that, they are similar.
 Any LUT expects an input of a color, with an output of a new color.
 That's it.
 Cyberpunk's implementation is as simple as extracting the pixel out of the LUT texture that matches the input color, and if there isn't an exact match, it interpolates linearly to get a near-perfect approximation of the true output color.

-&#x20;If you're still confused, I recommend looking at [this](https://reverend-greg.itch.io/lut-colouring-explained).
+If you're still confused, I recommend looking at [this](https://reverend-greg.itch.io/lut-colouring-explained).

 ## Prerequisites